 We are a biotherapeutics company engaged in the discovery and development of innovative medicines based on novel immunological pathways.
-We have concentrated our research and development efforts on a newly discovered area of biology, the extracellular functionality of tRNA synthetases.
-Built on more than a decade of foundational science on extracellular tRNA synthetase biology and its effect on immune responses, we have built a global intellectual property estate directed to all 20 human tRNA synthetases.
+We have concentrated our research and development efforts on a newly discovered area of biology, the extracellular functionality and signaling pathways of tRNA synthetases.
+Built on more than a decade of foundational science on extracellular tRNA synthetase biology and its effect on immune responses, we have built a global intellectual property estate directed to a potential pipeline of protein compositions derived from 20 tRNA synthetase genes and their extracellular targets, such as neuropilin-2 (NRP2).

-Within our synthetase platform, we are primarily focused on the therapeutic translation of the Resokine pathway, comprised of extracellular proteins derived from the histidyl tRNA synthetase (HARS) gene family, one of the 20 tRNA synthetase genes.
-Our clinical stage product candidate, ATYR1923, is a fusion protein comprised of the immuno-modulatory domain of HARS fused to the FC region of a human antibody.
-ATYR1923 is also a selective modulator of Neuropilin-2 (NRP2) that downregulates the innate and adaptive immune response in inflammatory disease states.
-We are developing ATYR1923 as a potential therapeutic for patients with interstitial lung diseases (ILDs), a group of immune-mediated disorders that cause progressive fibrosis of the lung tissue.
-We selected pulmonary sarcoidosis as our first ILD indication and we are currently enrolling a Phase 1b/2a proof-of-concept clinical trial.
+Our primary focus is on ATYR1923, a clinical stage product candidate which downregulates immune responses by binding to the NRP2 receptor and is in development for the treatment of interstitial lung diseases (ILDs).
+ATYR1923, a fusion protein comprised of the immuno-modulatory domain of histidyl tRNA synthetase (HARS) fused to the fragment cystallizable (FC) region of a human antibody, is a selective modulator of NRP2 that downregulates the innate and adaptive immune response in inflammatory disease states.
+We are developing ATYR1923 as a potential therapeutic for patients with ILDs, a group of immune-mediated disorders that cause progressive fibrosis of the lung tissue.
+We selected pulmonary sarcoidosis, a major form of ILD, as our first clinical indication and are currently enrolling a proof-of-concept Phase 1b/2a clinical trial in patients.
 The study has been designed to evaluate the safety, tolerability and immunogenicity of multiple doses of ATYR1923 and to evaluate established clinical endpoints and certain biomarkers to assess preliminary activity of ATYR1923.
-The results of this study will guide future development of ATYR1923 in pulmonary sarcoidosis and provide insight for the potential of ATYR1923 in other ILDs, such as chronic hypersensitivity pneumonitis and connective tissue disease ILD.
+A blinded interim analysis of safety and tolerability, the primary endpoint of our ongoing Phase 1b/2a clinical trial, showed study drug (ATYR1923 or placebo) was observed to be generally well tolerated with no drug-related serious adverse events (SAEs), consistent with the earlier Phase 1 study results in healthy volunteers.
+The final results of our current Phase 1b/2a clinical trial will guide future development of ATYR1923 in pulmonary sarcoidosis and provide insight for the potential of ATYR1923 in other ILDs, such as connective tissue disease ILD (CTD-ILD) and chronic hypersensitivity pneumonitis (CHP).